TheHackerWitch-Official/CTF-Writeups/README.md

 # CTF-Writeups
 Hi!
 Welcome to my writeup repo.
-Here you'll find explanations and guidance on how to solve some CTF problems.
+Here you'll find guidance on how to solve some CTF problems.
 The writeups are categorized below.
 I hope you enjoy your time here. :)

 Reverse Engineering     | Link
 ----------------------- | -----